Updated: Jul 14, 2019

 How would this look?

-- Fruits before processed sweets.
+Fruits before processed sweets.
 In other words, eat an apple (maybe even with some almond butter) and THEN eat the ice cream or cookies (if you still must).
+The goal here to rein in your sweet tooth.
+It's not the I think fruits should have a forward position in a health diet (they're primarily sugar so, they're not the absolute best choice) but given that they're natural flavors, I think this goes a long way toward resisting processed foods.

 You know the absolute best part about these tips?
 I believe they are universal and should be applied to everyone.
 Including your children!